pda/pda6502/schematics/README.md

 Notes / TODO
 ------------

-* Use three spare pins on 40-pin expansion header?
+* Two spare pins on 40-pin expansion header.
-    * 6522 control ports?
-For timers etc?
-    * (it would be a routing nightmare)
+    * routing them is difficult.
 * Jumper on TFT+SD BL to 6522 CB2 to disconnect if undesired?
 * replace large SMD capacitors with TH?
 * verify USB port alignment with edge of board.